-A: Immigrant visas are given to people who intend to stay in the United States permanently.
+The difference between immigrant and non-immigrant visas is this: Immigrant visas are given to people who intend to stay in the United States permanently.
 Non-immigrant visas are given to people who intend to stay temporarily, such as for educational purposes, or to obtain medical treatment.

 If you stay in the United States longer than your visa permits, you could not only be deported but also barred from seeking a visa again in the future.
 If your visa is about to expire, you may be able to apply for an extension through USCIS.

 Typically, you cannot renew your visa or apply for a new visa after it expires, unless you applied for an extension before it expired.

 A “Green Card” is the colloquial term for a Lawful Permanent Resident Card, which indicates your ability to legally stay in the United States indefinitely, despite not being a U.S. citizen.

 There are many ways to obtain a Green Card.
 If you want to know more, please contact an immigration attorney for a consultation.